Art Credit: LookupQuotes

 A note on the phrase, “Rebecka, with whom I am married.“

 I use the phrase, “Rebecka, with whom I am married,” rather than the more common, “My wife, Rebecka.”
 I use this phrase when I am about to launch into a story about Rebecka, or when I am introducing her to someone.
 Admittedly, it is a clumsy sentence construction, but it is part of an ongoing crusade for equality I have been waging since 1977.
 It started back in my days representing domestic violence survivors.
 It made me sick to hear abusers stand up in court and shout, “Nobody can tell me what I can and cannot do to MY wife.”
 After years of that I just cannot utter the words “Rebecka, my wife.”
 It is not the word “wife” that bothers me, it is the possessiveness of the “my” that offends me.
-Rebecka does not belong to me, in fact, I am beholden to her because she has been my partner in having such a wonder life, combining good work with adventures.
+Rebecka does not belong to me, in fact, I am beholden to her because she has been my partner for 35 years in having such a wonder life, combining good work with adventures.
 As I often say, “Rebecka saved my life and my daughters filled it with joy.”
 To me she will always be, “Rebecka, with whom I am married.”

 (People often look confused when I use that phrase during an introduction, they don’t know if we are married, or we were married, or we are married but it is in some limbo state, so Rebecka will jump in and clarify.
 “We are married, he just doesn’t like the phrase ‘my wife.’”
 She shrugs and the conversation continues.)